yagozk/CS411-Web-Browser-Project/README.md

 # Build instructions
-Prerequisite: You need to have npm installed on your device Go to the root folder of the project
+Prerequisite: You need to have npm installed on your device.
+Go to the root folder of the project and open a terminal.
 # Enter the following commands in the following order
 1. npm install
 2. npm run start